BJCulver/HealthJumpSubmission/README.md

 # HealthJumpSubmission

-Run the python script to create a csv file in the local directory with patients demographics that start with the name A, B, or C. Script creates a cache in the local directory for repeated requests.
+Run the python script to create a csv file in the local directory with patients demographics that start with the name A, B, or C. Script creates a SQLlite cache in the local directory for repeated requests.

 Script will print an whether or not the request was made successfully (with error if applicable) as well as whether or not the request was made from the cache.